Alex313031/xp_activate32/README.md

 ```bash
   make clean && make all
 ```

+ The executable will be placed in the root directory, side by side with the Makefile.

 ## About
  Based on Endermanch's work https://github.com/Endermanch/XPConfirmationIDKeygen, which is itself based on other's